Duties of a deputy and limits to a deputy's powers

 - Becoming a deputy - more resources

-- not delegate your duties unless authorised to do so
+- not delegate your duties unless authorised to

 - act in good faith